aio-libs/aiohttp/docs/deployment.rst

 The method is very simple and could be the best solution in some trivial cases.
-But it doesn't utilize all CPU cores.
+But it does not utilize all CPU cores.

 For running multiple aiohttp server instances use *reverse proxies*.